shapeshift/web/README.md

 1. Clone the repo

+    > On Windows, _[Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/)_ (WSL) is required.
+Make sure to store your clone of the repo on the WSL filesystem in order to avoid issues with line endings.
+    >
+    > Please do not ask our Engineering team for further help with WSL.

 2. Make sure you are using the right Node.js version.
 This can optionally be done using a version manager like `nvm`:

     ```sh